Frequently Asked Questions

 What devices are supported?

-Everything must be “synced” to iOS devices, because when you “manually manage” the music, iTunes won’t transfer the play counts to the library on your Mac.
+Everything must be “synced” to iOS devices, because when you “manually manage” the music, iTunes won’t transfer the play counts back to the library on your Mac.

-Make sure that “computers and devices update play counts” is enabled in Sharing Preferences in iTunes.
+For Home Sharing, make sure that “computers and devices update play counts” is enabled in Sharing Preferences in iTunes.

 What if there’s no network connection?